Jesus in the tomb

 ‘These women were helping to support them out of their own means.’Luke 8:3, NIV

-Mary Magdalene is a woman who'd experienced incredible freedom from dark spiritual oppression in her life.
+Mary Magdalene is a woman who had experienced incredible freedom from dark spiritual oppression in her life.
 That is all we really know about her.
 Popular tradition that she was a prostitute, has no basis in the Bible whatsoever.
 Popular tradition that she had some intimate relationship with Jesus, has no basis in the Bible whatsoever.
 The biblical facts are different.
 The biblical facts are that she experienced some incredible release from oppression in her life.
-She became a devoted disciple and she had the financial means to travel and support Jesus.
+She became a devoted disciple and had the financial means to travel and support Jesus.
 She comes to the site of the crucifixion, along with the mother of Zebedee's sons - those are James and John, Jesus' disciples.
 Their father was called Zebedee.
 Matthew 4:21 makes that clear.
 This is the mother of two Jesus' closest disciples.
-John 19: 26, says that Mary the mother of Jesus was there as well, as we noted in the last episode when Jesus spoke to her from the cross as he had spoken to John.
+John 19: 26, says that Mary the mother of Jesus was there, as we noted in the last episode when Jesus spoke to her from the cross, as he had spoken to John.
 A few others are there as well - some we don't know their names.